Anand152002/CryptoAnalysis/README.md

 # CryptoAnalysis

-This about analu=ysing the growth trend in various Cryptocurrencies over a  period of  time.
+This about analysing the growth trend in various Cryptocurrencies over a  period of  time.
 <br> Libraries like
 Numpy
 Pandas